 Both types of 529 plans allow savings to grow free from federal income tax as long as the funds are used for qualified education expenses.
 Some plans also come with state tax incentives, such as deductions or tax credits, but that varies significantly by state.

 529 plans all cover the same expenses

 529 plans are only for 4-year college students

 529 plans are flexible

 Compared with other investment accounts, 529 plans are actually rather rigid.
-Plan holders can change their 529 portfolios only once per year, and funds can only be used for qualified education expenses without incurring a penalty.
+Plan holders can change their 529 portfolios only once per year, and funds can be used only for qualified education expenses without incurring a penalty.
 If you need to pull out funds for a family emergency, you’ll be subject to income tax and a 10 percent fee.

-Myth #6: 529 plans cost the same
+529 plans all cost the same amount

-Like other investment accounts, 529 plans each come with their own fees and commission structures.
+Like other investment accounts, 529 plans come with their own fees and commission structures.
 Direct-sold plans cost less but don’t offer active management by an investment professional.
 Broker-sold plans are actively managed but usually cost substantially more.

 To figure out which plan is going to pay off the most, future 529 holders need to carefully evaluate the tax benefits, fees, investment options and performance history of several plans before settling on one.